Vic Mensa: 2015–2017: There's Alot Going On and The Autobiography

 On February 12, 2015, Kanye West debuted a song, titled "Wolves" at his Adidas Originals showcase.
 The song featured Mensa himself, along with Sia.
 Mensa later performed "Wolves" alongside West and Sia on Saturday Night Live's 40th Anniversary Celebration three days later.
 Mensa would later release an official collaboration with Kanye West, titled "U Mad" on April 10.
 Eleven days later, Roc Nation announced that Vic had signed to its label, and a video of Mensa signing the deal alongside Jay-Z backstage at his On the Run Tour in Chicago was released on Tidal.
 Later on in 2015, Mensa received a nomination for Best Rap Song at the 58th Grammy Awards as a songwriter for co-writing Kanye West's single "All Day".

 On February 8, 2016, it was announced that Mensa, along with Travis Scott and iLoveMakonnen, will be a part of Alexander Wang's "WANGSQUAD" campaign.
-On February 19, Mensa released a single, titled "No Chill" onto iTunes with Skrillex.
-It was produced by Skrillex and Jahlil Beats.
-Mensa's collaboration on Kanye West's "Wolves", would eventuality be released after West updated the album's Tidal track list off his seventh studio album The Life of Pablo with a reworked version of "Wolves", which included previously removed guest vocals from Mensa and Sia, and separated Frank Ocean vocals into a separate track on March 16, 2016.
+On February 19, Mensa released a single, "No Chill", featuring Skrillex.
+It was produced by Skrillex himself and Jahlil Beats.
+Mensa guest appeared on Kanye West's single "Wolves", from his seventh studio album The Life of Pablo.
+A reworked version of the song, which included previously removed guest vocals from Mensa and Australian singer Sia, separated Frank Ocean vocals into a separate track, and was released on Tidal on March 16, 2016.

-On June 3, 2016, Vic Mensa released his second extended play titled, There's Alot Going On.
-With only one guest feature from Ty Dolla Sign, the EP tackled issues such as the Flint water crisis, the murder of Laquan McDonald, and self-inflicted wounds.
-Mensa's EP debuted at number 127 on the US Billboard 200 chart.
+On June 3, 2016, Mensa released his second extended play, There's Alot Going On.
+With one guest feature from American singer Ty Dolla Sign, the EP tackled issues such as the Flint water crisis, the murder of Laquan McDonald, and self-inflicted wounds.
+Mensa's EP debuted at number 127 on the US Billboard 200.

 He and his friends were stopped by police for assumed stealing after his spending spree at Barney's of $4,000.
 He has performed as the opening act during Justin Bieber's Purpose World Tour in Europe.

 Leading up to the release of Mensa's debut studio album, he released his third extended play, The Manuscript on June 8, 2017.
 Three days later, Mensa announced and revealed the album's title of his debut studio album titled, The Autobiography.
 Mensa would release the lead single titled, "Wings" featuring Pharrell Williams and Saul Williams on July 13.
 The Autobiography was released on July 28, 2017, through Roc Nation.
-The album featured guest appearances from Weezer, Syd, The-Dream, Chief Keef, Joey Purp, Pharrell Williams, Saul Williams, Ty Dolla Sign, and Pusha T. The album debuted at number 27 on the US Billboard 200 chart with first-week sales of 15,000 copies first week.
+The album featured guest appearances from Weezer, Syd, The-Dream, Chief Keef, Joey Purp, Pharrell Williams, Saul Williams, Ty Dolla Sign, and Pusha T. The album debuted at number 27 on the US Billboard 200 chart with first-week sales of 15,000 units first week.